sis00337/Pycharm-For-Dummies/docs/customization.md

 ---

+Congratulations!!!
 Now that we've looked at how to pull, commit, and push, you are good to go.
 Have fun working with your projects in PyCharm!

 ---